isaac-sim/IsaacLab/docs/source/refs/issues.rst

 Similarly for RTX rendering related sensors, the sensor data is not updated immediately after setting the state of the sensor.
 The rendering engine update is bundled with the simulator's ``step()`` call which only gets called when the simulation is stepped forward.
-This means that the sensor data is not updated immediately after a reset.
+This means that the sensor data is not updated immediately after a reset and it will hold outdated values.

 While the above is erroneous, there is currently no direct workaround for it.
-From our experience in using IsaacGym, the reset values are crucial.
-However, it does not affect the agent learning critically enough.
+From our experience in using IsaacGym, the reset values affect the agent learning critically depending on how frequently the environment terminates.
+Eventually if the agent is learning successfully, this number drops and does not affect the performance that critically.

 We have made a feature request to the respective Omniverse teams to have complete control over stepping different parts of the simulation app.
 However, at this point, there is no set